cityjson/specs/docs/extensions.rst

 Noise ADE example
 -----------------

-To illustrate the process of creating a new CityJSON extension, we use the Noise ADE, which is the example case in the `CityGML documentation <https://portal.opengeospatial.org/files/?artifact_id=47842>`_ (Section 10.13.2 on p.
-151 describes it; and Annex H on p.305 gives more implementation details).
+To illustrate the process of creating a new CityJSON extension, we use the Noise ADE, which is the example case in the `CityGML 2.0 documentation <https://portal.opengeospatial.org/files/?artifact_id=47842>`_ (Section 10.13.2 on p.
+151 describes it; and Annex H on p.
+305 gives more implementation details).
 The XSDs and some test datasets are available `there <http://schemas.opengis.net/citygml/examples/2.0/ade/noise-ade/>`_.

 The resulting files for the Noise extension are available:
   - `schema e_noise.json <https://github.com/tudelft3d/cityjson/blob/test_ade/extensions/e_noise.json>`_
-  - <example dataset noise_data.json <https://github.com/tudelft3d/cityjson/blob/test_ade/example-datasets/extensions/noise_data.json>`_:
+  - `example dataset noise_data.json <https://github.com/tudelft3d/cityjson/blob/test_ade/example-datasets/extensions/noise_data.json>`_:

 Adding new attributes to a Building